la2050/archive/_organizations/maps-4-college.md

   - >-
     Bridge Skilled Workers & Businesses to Have LA Become the First Certified Work Ready Community in CA
-project_titles:
-  - >-
-    Bridge Skilled Workers & Businesses to Have LA Become the First Certified Work Ready Community in CA
-  - >-
-    Mapping the Transition Process: Bridging the Gap Between College and the Workforce
-project_titles_from_project_ids:
-  - >-
-    Mapping the Transition Process: Bridging the Gap Between College and the Workforce
 original_project_titles:
   - >-
     Bridge Skilled Workers & Businesses to Have LA Become the First Certified